heremaps/gluecodium/docs/lime_idl.md

   point type, instead of the system clock time point type which is used by default.
   * **ToString**: marks an enumeration to have a helper `to_string()` function generated, mapping the enum to string.
   * **Skip** \[**=** **"**_CustomTag_**"** \]: marks an element to be skipped (not generated) in C++.
-Can be applied to a `field constuctor` element only.
+Can be applied to `field constuctor` or `const` elements only.
 Optionally, if custom tag is specified, the element is only skipped if that tag was defined (see `@Skip` above).
   * **EnableIf** **=** **"**_CustomTag_**"**: marks an element to be enabled in C++ only if a custom tag with that name was defined through command-line parameters.
 Can be applied to a `field constuctor` element only.
 If the tag is not present, the element is skipped (not generated).